Questions can be helpful compasses.

-It’s versatile, applicable at every altitude of life, all the way down to the base level.
+I like it because it is applicable at any altitude of life, from the macro down to the micro.

-Optimizing for fulfillment poses a unique challenge in money-worshiping societies like the United States, where money is often presented as inseparable from fulfillment.
+As I’ve sought to bring my life into better alignment, I’ve been noticing how challenging optimizing for centeredness can be in money-worshiping societies like the United States, where money is often presented as particularly inseparable from fulfillment.

 Money has a rapidly diminishing impact on fulfillment.